 Michelle Morgan is a former Assistant United States Attorney and Chief of the Corruption & Civil Rights Section for the Eastern District of Pennsylvania.
-With more than 25 years of experience as a litigator, Michelle has practiced in multiple jurisdictions handling both criminal and civil matters in public and private practice.
+As a seasoned trial lawyer with more than 25 years of experience as a litigator, Michelle has practiced in multiple jurisdictions handling both criminal and civil matters in public and private practice.

-During her 17 years as an Assistant US Attorney, Michelle tried cases involving public corruption, human trafficking and child exploitation, as well as healthcare fraud, economic crime and the Racketeer Influenced and Corrupt Organizations Act.
+Michelle focuses her practice on criminal and government-related litigation, investigations, and compliance.
+During her 20 years as a federal prosecutor, Michelle tried cases involving corruption, human trafficking and child exploitation, as well as healthcare fraud, economic crime and the Racketeer Influenced and Corrupt Organizations Act.
 She also litigated matters related to the Foreign Corrupt Practices Act, international money laundering and transnational crime.

-Michelle is experienced in handling patent infringement litigation primarily in the Life Sciences and Technology sectors.
-In addition, she has litigated corporate matters in the Delaware Court of Chancery.
+Michelle has also handled patent infringement litigation primarily in the Life Sciences and Technology sectors.
+In addition, she litigates complex commercial matters in the Delaware Court of Chancery and Delaware Superior Court.

 Michelle is a fellow of the esteemed American College of Trial Lawyers.
 She is proficient in speaking conversational Russian and holds Top Secret/SCI clearance.

 Michelle brings decades of experience as a litigator and federal prosecutor handling all types of complex white collar and violent criminal cases.
 She is skilled in resolving matters that range from investigation through appeal.
 Michelle was responsible for all aspects of prosecution, including investigations, search warrants, complaints, subpoenas, grand jury indictments, e-discovery, victim support, motions briefings and hearings, trials, pleas, sentencings, and appeals.
 A selection of Michelle’s representative matters includes: